By Tre Pryor

 1. Should I Even Buy?

 There is nothing wrong with renting and in many cases it's the smart move.
 A critical factor to consider is how long you expect to live in the house.
-Some experts believe that you'll need to stay for at least 36 months.
+Experts believe that you'll need to stay for at least 36 months.
 Of course, that will depend on the price you pay for the home, it's current value and rate of appreciation.

 It is good to note that in today's "easy" credit environment, lenders are increasingly willing to loan large sums of money to purchase a house with a very small down payment.
-So, just because you don't have a lot of money available for a down payment, it doesn't mean you can't buy a house.
+Therefore, just because you don't have a lot of money available for a down payment, it doesn't mean you can't buy a house.

 2. Get Professional Help

 No, we're not talking about a therapist, but instead, a true, real estate professional.
 After the decision to purchase a house is made, the next thing you should do is find a quality agentsomeone who understands the process and the market; someone who'll work well with you to find that perfect house.